-Your GP will examine you and, depending on your symptoms, they will arrange some tests.
-Or they might send you to hospital to see a doctor who specialises in problems to do with the brain (neurologist or neurosurgeon) straight away.
+Your GP will examine you and, depending on your symptoms, they may arrange some tests.
+Or they might send you to hospital straight away to see a doctor who specialises in problems to do with the brain.

 Sometimes a brain tumour is diagnosed after someone has been taken into hospital to check out symptoms that have happened suddenly, like having a fit.